expo/react-loading-indicator/README.md

-# react-loading-indicator
+# React Loading Indicator

-A loading indicator written purely in React that uses SVG and no images.
+This is a loading indicator written purely in React that uses SVG and no images.
+It runs only on web (not React Native).

+Turn on all the Babel options.